Boom in on-demand video added into UK inflation benchmark

 LONDON With millions of people watching the latest movie blockbusters and television box sets online, Britain's statistics office has added video streaming services to the list of things it monitors for inflation.

-The Office for National Statistics said on Thursday it will add services like Netflix (NFLX.O) and Amazon Instant Video (AMZN.O) to the consumer price index, as part of a new category combining DVD rental and on-demand subscriptions.
+The Office for National Statistics (ONS) said on Thursday it will add services like Netflix and Amazon Instant Video to the consumer price index (CPI), as part of a new category combining DVD rental and on-demand subscriptions.

 Updates to the CPI basket every year are one gauge of changing tastes among British consumers.